Galatians

 v] Works of the law

-Crucial to an understanding of Galatians is how both Paul and the members of the circumcision party view the law.
+Crucial to an understanding of Galatians is how both Paul, and the members of the circumcision party, view the law.
 Both do seem to be speaking about the law of Moses, the Torah, but from totally different perspectives.

 Clearly, the members of the circumcision party saw the law in quite a different light, although, since we only have Paul's critique of their position, it is not easy to know exactly what they taught.
 Most commentators regard these judaizers as legalists, that is, they taught that obedience to the law earned a person their salvation, it justified them, but this seems unlikely.
-It is more than likely that 2nd temple Judaism understood that a person's covenant status was a gift of God's grace, a gift of his covenant mercy.
-Yet, when it comes to the maintenance of covenant standing and thus of access to the promised blessings of the covenant, they mistakenly treated the regulations of the Mosaic covenant as a binding codicil to the Abrahamic covenant.
-For the judaizers, a person who is right before God, is there by grace, but must go on by obedience.

 vi] Sanctification

 Sanctification has always been a hotbed of debate in Christian circles.
-Sanctification is often viewed as the process of making holy, a process advanced by a faithful attention to God's law, both to restrain sin and progress holiness.
-Yet, as far as Paul was concerned, in Christ we are already holy, nothing can progress our standing further; we are fully justified before God, "just-if-I'd never sinned", perfectly holy in Christ.
-Of course, Paul then faced the obvious retort, "why not sin that grace may abound?", but in truth, a person in Christ will naturally strive to be like Christ, irrespective of the demands of the law.
-So, sanctification, as a product of justification, is a state of holiness, which, in the renewing power of the indwelling Spirit of Christ, we seek to realize in our daily life, albeit, always imperfectly.
+Sanctification is often viewed as the process of making holy, a process advanced by a faithful attention to God's law, both to restrain sin and so promote holiness.
+Yet, as far as Paul is concerned, in Christ we are already holy, nothing can progress our standing further; in Christ, we are fully justified before God, "just-if-I'd never sinned", perfectly right and holy.
+Of course, Paul then faced the obvious retort, "why not sin that grace may abound?".
+If we are already holy in Christ, why bother living a holy life?
+In fact, why not live a totally selfish life and promote God's grace in return?
+Of course, as Paul pointed out, a person in Christ will naturally strive to life like Christ, irrespective of the demands of the law.
+God's grace makes us gracious.

 vii] Justification